typelevel/Laika/docs/src/04-customizing-laika/03-creating-templates.md

 First, custom elements like directives can be implemented in a way that they produce AST nodes and not immediately string content in the output format.
-Therefore a single implementation of a template directive can usually be used for all supported output formats.
+Therefore, a single implementation of a template directive can usually be used for all supported output formats.

 Secondly the implementation of "applying a template to a markup document" becomes close to trivial.
 It is merely the insertion of one AST at a particular node in another AST.